welvet/SillyTavern-MessageSummarize/README.md

 - If you use Context Shifting, performing the summarizations on each message breaks it.
 To reduce this, I have added a feature that allows you to define a batch size, summarizing multiple messages at once (still one at a time).
 This allows you to use context shifting for longer before summarizations occur.
 - Summarizing a single message can sometimes miss important context from previous messages.
 I've added the ability to include a few previous messages (and/or summaries) in the summarization prompt as context.

-### Usage
-- Install the extension in ST using the github link: https://github.com/qvink/qvink_memory
-- To mark a message for long-term memory, click the "brain" icon in the message button menu.
-- To re-summarize a message, click the "Quote" icon in the message button menu.
-- To edit a summary, click on the summary text directly or click the "pen" icon in the message button menu.
-- To summarize an existing chat, go to the config and click the "Mass re-summarization" button next to the "Summarization" section (two curved arrows).
-- To only summarize certain characters in a group chat, open the group chat edit menu and scroll down to the member list.
-Click the glowing "brain" icon to toggle whether that character will be automatically summarized (if you have auto-summarization enabled).

 ### Notable Features
 - Configuration profiles: save and load different configurations profiles and set one to be auto-loaded for each character.
 - Popout config menu: customize summarization settings, injection settings, and auto-summarization message inclusion criteria.